ihyledd/6ure-wiki/guide/moderator.md

 ### Moderation Actions
 - Use punishment commands where the incident occurred or in `#・staff-cmd`
-- Always check previous warnings with `!warnings @mention`
+- Always check previous warnings or cases with `!cases @mention`

 ### General Guidelines
 - Maintain a family-friendly environment